vixxegas/rule-based-HIDS-using-wazuh/docs/03-vm-setup.md

 Enter VM name
-Select the iso image, can be found in ubuntu and kali website Assigning the correct components for each VM (RAM, CPU, Storage) Set Network to be briged for each VM
-Launch the VM and follow the default configurations
+Select the iso image, can be found in ubuntu and kali website Assigning the correct components for each VM (RAM, CPU, Storage) Set Network to host-only for each VM, for isolation Launch the VM and follow the default configurations

 2 after the installations